-You watched him win 22 Olympic medals, break numerous world records, and grace the covers of several magazines, but how exactly how did Michael Phelps get into swimming?
+You watched him win 22 Olympic medals, break numerous world records, retire in style at the 2012 Summer Olympics — and then announce this month that he's coming out of retirement — but how exactly how did Michael Phelps get into swimming?
 Enter Hilary Phelps, the oldest sister of the Phelps clan, whose siblings would later follow in her swimming footsteps.
 But there's more to her than a famed last name: Hilary is a journalist, yogi, and, oh yes, an Ironman.
-We sat down with Hilary for her advice on stretching boundaries, finding balance, and crossing the finish line.
+We sat down with Hilary for her advice on stretching boundaries, finding balance, and crossing the finish line .

 On completing an Ironman: "I want to do it again" is exactly what Hilary thought when crossing the finish line of her first Ironman in July 2010.
 But to the surprise of many, completing one of the toughest competitions in the world was never a goal of hers until 9 months prior.
 In fact, it was curiosity (and a little naiveté) that made her sign up.
 With the support of her family and a training group, Hilary jumped back into the pool after nine years, learned how ride a bike beyond indoor cycling class, and started training for her first marathon.
 It wasn't all fun and games — there were a few cycling crashes here and there — but it was the feeling of utmost "genuine joy" that has Hilary craving more.